-B. [A case may also be suspended with child care benefits being paid to client or additional household member for up to 30 calendar days in a situation of lost employment or graduation from high school or undergraduate school, providing the client is making a bona fide effort to secure employment, and the client reports the change in a timely manner.
-Case suspensions due to lost employment or graduation are not to exceed two occurrences per calendar year.]
-If the client experiences a non-temporary change of activity including the loss of employment, no longer attending school, or no longer participating in a job training or education program, the client will be granted a 3-month grace period in which the client will remain eligible.
-This 3-month grace period is for the purpose of giving the client an opportunity to secure new employment or another approved activity.
-The 3-month grace period will start on the date of required notification for the non-temporary change of activity pursuant to section 8.15.2.13 G NMAC.
+B. If the client experiences a non-temporary change of activity including the loss of employment, no longer attending school, or no longer participating in a job training or education program, the client will be granted a three-month grace period in which the client will remain eligible.
+This three-month grace period is for the purpose of giving the client an opportunity to secure new employment or another approved activity.
+The three-month grace period will start on the date of required notification for the non-temporary change of activity pursuant to section 8.15.2.13 G NMAC.

-C. A case will be closed if the following conditions apply:
+A case will be closed if the following conditions apply:

-(1) any non-temporary change in work, education or training activity and failure to obtain an activity after the 3-month grace period;
+(1) any non-temporary change in activity and failure to obtain an activity after the threemonth grace period;